'Rust' armorer thought she loaded the gun with dummy rounds, lawyer says - Local News 8

 Lawyers for Gutierrez Reed said she is devastated and heartbroken by the tragedy and cooperating with the investigation.

-CNN is seeking comment from the “Rust” production company and the sheriff’s department regarding the lawyers’ interview.
+CNN is seeking comment from the “Rust” production company.
+The sheriff’s department had no comment on the claims by Gutierrez Reed’s attorneys.

 ‘Rust’ set safety complaints